best-trading-indicator-tools/10XReach/README.md

 1.  **Prerequisites**:
     *   **Python 3**: Ensure Python 3 is installed on your system.
     *   **FFmpeg**: Ensure FFmpeg is installed and accessible in your system's PATH, or the script will attempt to guide you if it can't find it in common locations.
+    *   **Optional Background Noise File**: To enable automatic background noise mixing, create a `sounds/` directory in the same location as the script, and place an audio file named `background_noise.mp3` inside it.
 2.  **Setup**:
     *   Place the `.mp4` video files you want to process into a folder named `videos/` in the same directory as the `video_processor.py` script.
 3.  **Running the Script**: